HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 Allocate enough memory for the uncompressed chunk and pass the pointer to the compressed source, decompressed destination, expanded size and Huffman tree to the Huffman decompression routine.
 The destination will then hold the address of the decompressed pic chunk.
 All that is left now is interpreting the chunk as an image.

 #### Interpreting pics ####
 Uncompressed pics are stored as sequences of bytes.
 A byte's unsigned integer value can range from 0 to 255, which is exactly how many colours the VGA standard supports.
 Each byte stands for a colour index of a pixel that can be mapped to a colour value using a palette.
-The palette depends on the game and could be loaded from an external file, it maps the indices to whatever format the target API uses, such as RGBA.
+The palette depends on the game and can be loaded from an external file or be hard-coded, it maps the indices to whatever format the target API uses, such as RGBA.
 In order to display the image as a two-dimensional surface we also need the width and height from the picture table above.

-####Sprites####
+Given the size of the picture and a palette we can then assemble the image the following way:

+	rgb_pixel[i + j*width] = palette[vga_pixel[(j*(width>>2)+(i>>2))+(i&3)*(width>>2)*height]]

+Here `rgb_pixel` is a linear array of output pixels starting in the top-left corner and growing width-first, height-second. `palette` is an array that maps a colpur index to an RGB colour value. `vga_pixel` is the array of picture pixels.
+The variables `i` and `j` stand for the current width and height while building the output image.
+The operators `>>` and `&` are bitwise right-shift and bitwise `AND` respectively.

+I don't understand how or why pictures need to be "woven" in such a way, I assume it has to do with the way that the VGA standard works.
+Trying to order the pixels linearly instead of weaving them results in 4x4 tiles of down-scaled versions of the picture; the original picture can still be recognised.
+The original code does mention four "layers" when it is about to send the picture to memory.

+#### Sprites ####

+#### Textures ####

 ### Audio ###